Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 6. I'm manipulating multiple types at the same time very easily
 7. Local_Meta_Expr inherite all this behavior from `te::pipe_<...>`.
 It could have been a typedef or an alias template, but I wanted to show that it doesn't affect the behavior.
 8. This is the closest I can get to range-like syntax for manipulating types

+If you squeeze you're eye a little and replace some commas with the pipe operator | , you can see that it's very similar to the range syntax.

 > ...
 Ok now you have my attention.
 The functionnality can still be done with the other library but you have a better looking syntax.